 All students follow a core curriculum and this ensures that everyone has a balanced programme of education.
-Outside the essential subjects, students can make choices about what they study and this enables them to follow subjects that they are particularly strong at, that they enjoy most and that best prepare them for their future career.
+Outside the compulsory core subjects, you can make choices about what you study.
+This allows you to follow subjects that you are particularly strong at, that you enjoy most and that best prepare you for your future career.

 Students should aim for a range of subjects so that they have enough flexibility to enable them to follow a range of future paths.
-Our Head of Careers, Mrs Job, can help students who are uncertain about their options so we recommend that boys speak to her before submitting an option form.
-If a student already has a clear idea of their direction, especially in higher education or employment, then we recommend that you consider the entrance requirements and qualifications that might be needed.
+If you are uncertain, our Head of Careers, Mrs Job, can help you with your options so we recommend that boys speak to her before submitting an option form.
+If you already have a clear idea of your direction, especially in higher education or employment, then we recommend that you consider the entrance requirements and qualifications that might be needed.

 The same applies for Sixth Form.
-Students who are hoping to stay at Victoria College for A levels will need at least a Grade 4 in English and Mathematics GCSEs and may be asked to resit in November to achieve a Grade 5 if necessary.
+Students who are hoping to stay at Victoria College for A levels will need to meet our entrance criteria, which includes a Grade Point Average of 4.8 from a minimum of 8 GCSEs.
+We also require at least a Grade 4 in English and Mathematics GCSEs and students may be asked to resit in November of Y12 to achieve a Grade 5 if necessary.
 We have included a list of the A level subjects currently on offer although these can alter from year to year.
-We also ask that students who want to take three A levels have an average GCSE score of Grade 4.8 to 5.5.
-For some subjects we ask that students have a higher score so that we can be confident they will be comfortable and successful in studying at a higher level.
+Acceptance on to some subjects is based on particular GCSE requirements so that we can be confident they will be comfortable and successful in studying at a higher level.
 Further advice and guidance on selecting A level subjects will take place throughout Years 10 and 11.

-Entry into Years 12 and 13 is always discussed with the Head of Sixth Form and Headteacher so that individual boys' circumstances can be taken into consideration.
+Entry into Years 12 and 13 is always discussed with the Head of Sixth Form and Headteacher so that individual boy's circumstances can be taken into consideration.

 We hope you enjoy the challenge of studying at GCSE level.
-You will be able to develop the skills you have already learnt at Victoria College and have opportunities to explore your Option Choices in more depth, with the great satisfaction and academic stimulation that can bring.
+You will be able to develop the skills you have already learnt at Victoria College and will have opportunities to explore your Option Choices in more depth, with the great satisfaction and academic stimulation that can bring.
 We will work closely with you to maximise your potential in the classroom but please also remember that we are here to help and support you in every way through this phase of education.
 Please ask as many questions as you can before you make your decisions.